 Some tall ships based in Southern California marinas offer regular public sails including dinner or BBQ sails, whale watching, and adventure sails, and others only have periodic public excursions, since most of them are kept busy by youth training programs.

 06 of 10

-You don't have to go to Venice, Italy to enjoy the romance of a gondola ride.
-There are many companies offering gondola tours of LA and Orange County marinas, canals and islands.
-See the full list of LA Gondola Tours.
+You don't have to go to Venice, Italy, to enjoy the romance of a gondola ride.
+There are many companies offering gondola tours of Los Angeles and Orange County marinas, canals, and islands.

 07 of 10